sandromikautadze/spam-filter/README.md

 We know that spam is usually related to emails.
 But spam can occur also in text messages!
 The following project is a spam filter that classifies text messages as spam or non-spam using a Naive Bayes algorithm.

 This README is more of an introduction to the model, with a short summary of the results of the project at the end.
 Throughout the file and the project I will refer to myself as "we".
-Please, bear in mind that there no "we", it's just me.
+Please, bear in mind that there's no "we", it's just me.

 ## Some Necessary Math Review